SModelS/smodels/docs/manual/source/ConfrontPredictions.rst

 * **The upper limits for a given**  |ULr| **or** |EMr| **can be obtained using the** `getUpperLimitFor  method <../../../documentation/build/html/experiment.html#experiment.expResultObj.ExpResult.getUpperLimitFor>`_

-.. [*] The statistical significance of the exclusion statement is difficult to quantify exactly, since the model is being tested by a large number of results simultaneoustly.
+.. [*] The statistical significance of the exclusion statement is difficult to quantify exactly, since the model is being tested by a large number of results simultaneously.